 After 8 years of exhibitions organised on a provisional basis, in 2001 the Architekturzentrum Wien was considerably extended and reopened in what today is the MuseumsQuartier.

 Since its founding under Dietmar Steiner (Az W Director from 1993–2016) this architecture museum, which is unique in Austria, has consistently enquired into the social dimension of architecture.
-Angelika Fitz has been Director of the Az W since 2017.
+Angelika Fitz has been Director of the Az W since 2017 and runs the centre together with Karin Lux, Managing Director (since 2004).
 The aim has always been to take a broadly based approach to architecture and to provide an informative experience of architecture for a wide audience.

 Exhibition highlights